-The College observes a room consolidation policy: students who do not pay the extra fee to secure a private room are required to take a roommate, even if the extra rooms are available.
+Room consolidation policy: students who do not pay the extra fee to secure a private room are required to take a roommate, even if extra rooms are available.
 At times students prefer double rooms but are for some reason left without a roommate.
 Students in this situation must choose one of the following options: A) Accept or choose a new roommate, or B) Pay for the room as a single.
-Students in this situation must notify the Division of Student Affairs of their choice.
+Students in this situation must notify the Division of Student Affairs of their choice by Friday of the third week of each semester.
+Failure to submit a decision by this day will result in a single charge to the student.
+If a student selects to accept or choose a new roommate, the student will have five (5) days to identify their new roommate.
+Once identified, the room changes must be complete within 48 hours (about 2 days.